kriomentos/roguelike-tcod/README.md

   - Rework room connecting method
   - Add generators for features
   - Add loot (basics are in, needs more work)
+- Mimic enemy (make it less scuffed)

+- Improve handling of non-hostile entities
+  - Separate them into their own group of Objects
 - Stats system (more complicated one)
 - Saving and loading
 - Interface (barebones for now)